-- 1. Rationale for use of biochemical confirmation.
-There is evidence of significant levels of misreporting of smoking status. - a) Misreporting appears to be increasing over time. - b) Misreporting appears to be especially common in patients who have smoking-related diseases. - c) Some evidence suggests that as many as one-third to one-half of patients with cancer who smoke deny it.^{135,142} - 2.
-Purposes - a) Use of biochemical assessment will likely detect more smokers in the patient population so that smoking cessation treatment can be offered and encouraged and to aid treatment planning (e.g., the scheduling of surgery). - b) Use of regular biochemical assessments will help determine whether a patient has successfully quit smoking after a quit attempt. - 3.
-Types of biochemical verification and relevant information - a) Carbon monoxide (CO) via a breath sample - i) CO can be measured quickly and accurately with a relatively inexpensive device that requires little training for clinic staff to use routinely. - ii) Provides immediate information about smoking status. - iii) Smoking levels are typically over 4-5 ppm CO but nonsmokers may sometimes exceed these levels due to environmental exposure or marijuana smoking.306 - iv) In the case of high levels of CO in a person who denies the use of combustible tobacco, the clinician should inquire about other forms of exposure in a nonleading manner. - v) CO assessment detects elevated CO due to combustion products and therefore will not show high values due to use of NRT. - vi) CO assessment has a relatively short half-life of about 4 hours, it is influenced by pulmonary ventilation and exercise, and may reach a "non-smoking" value in a regular smoker after 6-24 hours of non-smoking. - b) Cotinine from laboratory assay - i) Is a relatively stable, major proximate metabolite of nicotine. - ii) Can be determined from a blood sample serum, plasma, or whole blood routinely collected as part of clinical care or can be determined from saliva or urine. - iii) Serum levels of free cotinine in individuals who smoke typically range from 100-250 ng/ml; those not using nicotine should have values <15 ng/ml.^{307,308} - iv) Detection in urine is less sensitive than in blood; a cut-point for regular nicotine use is \geq 30 ng/ml.309
+- a) Use of biochemical assessment will likely detect more smokers in the patient population so that smoking cessation treatment can be offered and encouraged and to aid treatment planning (e.g., the scheduling of surgery). - b) Use of regular biochemical assessments will help determine whether a patient has successfully quit smoking after a quit attempt. - 3.
+Types of biochemical verification and relevant information - a) Carbon monoxide (CO) via a breath sample - i) CO can be measured quickly and accurately with a relatively inexpensive device that requires little training for clinic staff to use routinely. - ii) Provides immediate information about smoking status. - iii) Smoking levels are typically over 4-5 ppm CO but nonsmokers may sometimes exceed these levels due to environmental exposure or marijuana smoking.306 - iv) In the case of high levels of CO in a person who denies the use of combustible tobacco, the clinician should inquire about other forms of exposure in a nonleading manner. - v) CO assessment detects elevated CO due to combustion products and therefore will not show high values due to use of NRT. - vi) CO assessment has a relatively short half-life of about 4 hours, it is influenced by pulmonary ventilation and exercise, and may reach a "non-smoking" value in a regular smoker after 6-24 hours of non-smoking. - b) Cotinine from laboratory assay - i) Is a relatively stable, major proximate metabolite of nicotine. - ii) Can be determined from a blood sample serum, plasma, or whole blood routinely collected as part of clinical care or can be determined from saliva or urine. - iii) Serum levels of free cotinine in individuals who smoke typically range from 100-250 ng/ml; those not using nicotine should have values <15 ng/ml.
+307,308 - iv) Detection in urine is less sensitive than in blood; a cut-point for regular nicotine use is $\ge 30 \text{ ng/ml.}^{309}$

-- v) Individual variation in cotinine level is influenced by environmental exposure, pregnancy status, and metabolic rate. - vi) Cotinine half-life can vary from 8-30 hours; typically, it would take about 2 days or more for cotinine levels to fall to nonsmoking levels after nicotine intake is discontinued (from a blood level of 200 ng/ml). - vii)Cotinine reflects the use of NRT; therefore, individuals with high values who deny smoking should be queried in a nonleading manner about use of noncombustible nicotine products (NRT, ENDS). - c) Cotinine (from commercially available dip sticks) - i) These are relatively inexpensive, widely available, and provide immediate feedback as to smoking status. - ii) They provide easily interpreted evidence of cotinine level from urine or saliva. - iii) They are less sensitive than laboratory assays using blood or urine and provide only nonquantitative (categorical) evidence. - iv) Lateral flow immunoassay cotinine strips for urine are inexpensive, provide a binary outcome (smoking vs. nonsmoking), and are meaningfully associated with total cotinine in urine.310 - v) As with any cotinine assay, dip-stick cotinine tests will reflect the use of nicotine from any source (NRT, ENDS).
+- v) Individual variation in cotinine level is influenced by environmental exposure, pregnancy status, and metabolic rate. - vi) Cotinine half-life can vary from 8-30 hours; typically, it would take about 2 days or more for cotinine levels to fall to nonsmoking levels after nicotine intake is discontinued (from a blood level of 200 ng/ml). - vii) Cotinine reflects the use of NRT; therefore, individuals with high values who deny smoking should be queried in a nonleading manner about use of noncombustible nicotine products (NRT, ENDS). - c) Cotinine (from commercially available dip sticks) - i) These are relatively inexpensive, widely available, and provide immediate feedback as to smoking status. - ii) They provide easily interpreted evidence of cotinine level from urine or saliva. - iii) They are less sensitive than laboratory assays using blood or urine and provide only nonquantitative (categorical) evidence. - iv) Lateral flow immunoassay cotinine strips for urine are inexpensive, provide a binary outcome (smoking vs. nonsmoking), and are meaningfully associated with total cotinine in urine.310 - v) As with any cotinine assay, dip-stick cotinine tests will reflect the use of nicotine from any source (NRT, ENDS).

 Note: NRT = nicotine replacement therapy.
 ENDS = electronic nicotine delivery systems.
-Source: Benowitz et al. 2020.145 This page left blank intentionally.
+Source: Benowitz et al. 2020.145